 The coffee world is more diverse and exciting than ever.

-In the past few years alone, my coffee bean reviews have thrilled me again and again.
+Researching my guide to the best coffee beans for pour over was a thrilling experience.
 There are always new discoveries and many unexpected tasting notes.
-The same goes for my espresso reviews.
+The same goes for my espresso bean reviews.

 Let’s not forget Geisha is a really high-quality product.
 The coffee farmers have to put in a lot of effort, cultivating the plants with care and attention.
 Plus, Geisha is a relatively low-yielding varietal, so mass production seems out of the question.